-Underway from the Boston Navy Yard on 1 May 1942, Barnegat transited the Cape Cod Canal later that day, anchoring for the evening in Buzzard’s Bay.
+Underway from the Boston Navy Yard on 1 May 1942, Barnegat transited the Cape Cod Canal later that day, anchoring for the night in Buzzard’s Bay.
 From there, she sailed to Newport, R.I., and moored at the Naval Torpedo Station the following morning to take on a dozen Mk.
 XIII aerial torpedoes before she headed on to NAS Quonset Point, R.I., where she loaded equipment and stores for Patrol Squadron (VP) 73.
 Two days later, Barnegat embarked the squadron’s five officers and 117 enlisted men and put to sea that afternoon, bound for Iceland.
 Along the way, she escorted Cherokee to the Sambro Lightship and there turned over her charge to a Royal Canadian Navy escort.
 Barnegat stopped at Argentia, Newfoundland, from 7 to 9 May, and then resumed her voyage to Iceland.
 She arrived in Reykjavik late on the 13th.
-On the 14th, she moored alongside Belknap (AVD-8) and unloaded VP-73’s gear.
+On the 14th, she moored alongside seaplane tender (destroyer) Belknap (AVD-8) and unloaded VP-73’s gear.
 Two days later, Barnegat arrived at the Fleet Air Base at Skerjafjordr, her base of operations for most of the next three months.

-There she provided not only tender services but salvage and logistic support as well.
-Between 20 and 22 June 1942, she recovered gear from a Consolidated PBY-5A Catalina that had been shot down at Kossandr Beach by “friendly fire” from ships in Convoy UR-29.
+There she provided not only tender services but salvage and logistic support.
+Between 20 and 22 June 1942, she recovered gear from a Consolidated PBY-5A Catalina that had been shot down, mistakenly, at Kossandr Beach by [later known as “friendly fire”] from ships in Convoy UR-29.
 After an interruption to locate and salvage a barge and its valuable cargo of gasoline, she completed the task on the 24th.
-While based at Skerjafjordr, Barnegat also transferred aviation gasoline from tankers to a variety of ships, from Skerjafjordr to Hvalfjordur, supplying heavy cruisers Tuscaloosa (CA-37) and Wichita (CA-45), battleship Washington (BB-56), and British carrier HMS Victorious in that fashion.
+While based at Skerjafjordr, Barnegat also transferred aviation gasoline from tankers to a variety of ships, from Skerjafjordr to Hvalfjordur, supplying heavy cruisers Tuscaloosa (CA-37) and Wichita (CA-45), battleship Washington (BB-56), and British aircraft carrier HMS Victorious in that fashion.
 She also supplied diesel fuel to the destroyer tender Melville (AD-2).
-Later, on 14 August, she got underway from Skerjafjordr to salvage a German Focke Wulf FW 200 reconnaissance plane that had been shot down by an Army fighter from Gaetta Light.
+Later, on 14 August, she got underway from Skerjafjordr to salvage a German Focke-Wulf FW 200 Condor reconnaissance plane that had been shot down by an Army fighter from Gaetta Light.
 At the scene, Barnegat recovered some flotsam before returning to her moorings.

-During the passage, Barnegat encountered heavy seas and, at 1541 on the 26th, took a “rapid, heavy roll to starboard” while efforts were underway topside to secure depth bombs that had come adrift on deck.
-A torrent of water cascaded across the fantail and swept Ens.
-George V. Grabosky and two sailors over the side.
-Barnegat, herself, had to try to recover her drifting men, since the stiff gale precluded the lowering of a boat.
-Men on board worked lifelines and tended knotted lines, grapnels, and lifebouys, as she struggled against the elements to maintain proper position for a rescue.
-The two enlisted men were finally recovered, but Ens.
-Grabosky was not found.
-On the 27th, Barnegat arrived at Lissahally, Ireland, but found another set of sailing orders waiting.
-She got underway again on 29 October and steamed with British Convoy WS-24 until rendezvousing with Task Force (TF) 34 and Convoy UGF-1.
+During the passage, however, Barnegat encountered heavy weather, with winds logged as Force 8.
+At 1541 on the 26th, seas “completely engulfed the fantail” as the ship rolled 47 degrees to starboard” while efforts were underway topside to secure depth bombs that had come adrift on deck.
+The sea swept 33-year old Ens.
+George V. Grabosky (a career enlisted man who had only received a commission as ensign “for temporary service” on 30 September, who had been a Barnegat plank-owner) and two sailors over the side.
+Barnegat worked to try to recover her drifting men, since the stiff gale precluded the lowering of a boat.
+Men on board worked lifelines and tended knotted lines, grapnels, and lifebouys, as the ship battled the elements to maintain proper position for a rescue, maneuvering in the area until 1700.
+The two enlisted men were finally brought on board, but George Grabosky was last seen floating face down, unrecoverable.

-On the 9th, Barnegat received orders to ascend the Wadi Sebou to establish an air base at Port Lyautey.
-The next day, Dallas (DD-199) led Contessa up the Wadi Sebou to Port Lyautey, where Army troops landed and took the nearby airstrip.
-Barnegat followed on the 11th after she secured a French pilot and reached her destination by late afternoon.
-The next day, she unloaded VP-73's equipment, setting up Port Lyautey air station on the southeastern corner of the airfield.
-She also established a port directorate and a shipping control office.
-On the 12th, Barnegat radioed VP-73 that the field was ready, and the first plane arrived from Lyeness, England, at 0800 the next day.
+On 12 November 1942, Barnegat radioed VP-73 that the field was ready, and the first plane arrived from Lyeness, England, at 0800 the next day.
 Within hours, most of VP-73 was “in business” there, flying their first patrols.
-Barnegat housed and fed VP-73 until the squadron managed to set up a mess ashore, but VP-73 was self sufficient by 24 November.
-On 10 December, Barnegat got underway to transport a detachment of French native troops to Casablanca.
-She reached her destination early on the 11th and disembarked the troops.
+Barnegat housed and fed VP-73 until the squadron managed to set up a mess ashore, but VP-73 stood self-sufficient by 24 November.
+On 10 December, Barnegat got underway to transport a detachment of French colonial troops to Casablanca.
+She reached her destination early on the 11th and disembarked them.
 Barnegat then received orders to proceed to the United States with Convoy GUF-2A, and she headed homeward the next day.